dnbt777/jax_pixtral/README.md

 ## what is this?

-This is a VLM inference/training library made for fun + learning + to do VLM/LLM experiments in jax
+This is a VLM inference/training library

+I made this for fun + learning + to do VLM/LLM experiments in jax

 It is mostly from scratch, but not 100%.
 Besides jax, it uses:
 - pillow: image processing